Tokyo Yakult Swallows: Yakult era (1970–2005)

-In 1970, Sankei Shimbun offloaded the team to Yakult Honsha, and Yakult kept the Atoms name for 3 seasons before changing the name, as by 1973, Mushi Production, the creators of Astro Boy, went bankrupt.
-Originally, Yakult ran a poll to determine the new name, and announced the winning name, Jaguars, at the 1973 All Star break, and the name was supposed to take effect starting the 1974 season.
+In 1970, Sankei Shimbun offloaded the team to Yakult Honsha, and Yakult kept the Atoms name for three seasons before changing the name, as by 1973, Mushi Production, the creators of Astro Boy, went bankrupt.
+Originally, Yakult ran a poll to determine the new name, and announced the winning name, Jaguars, at the 1973 All Star break, and the name was supposed to take effect in the 1974 season.
 However, amidst fan pressure, Yakult dropped the idea, and reverted to the Swallows name.
 Sankei kept a minority stake in the team, negotiating a deal that broadcasts all Swallows home games on Fuji TV ONE.

 The team won its first Japan Series championship in 1978.

-In 1990, Katsuya Nomura became the new manager of Swallows, making drastic changes in the team.
+In 1990, Katsuya Nomura became the new manager of the Swallows, making drastic changes to the team.
 Although his first year with the Swallows resulted in them finishing in fifth place, the Swallows improved to third in the league the next year for the first time since 1980.
 From 1992 to 2001, the team won five Central League championships, prevailing in the Japan Series in 1993, 1995, 1997, and 2001.
-(Nomura managed the team to the first three of those championships.)
+Nomura managed the team to the first three of those championships.